salesforce/omakase/readme.md

 }
 ```

-You can utilize the `Source` class as a parsing utility, and nearly all of the library parsing functionality can be used standalone.
+You can utilize the [`Source`](https://opensource.salesforce.com/omakase/index.html?com/salesforce/omakase/parser/Source.html) class as a parsing utility, and nearly all of the library parsing functionality can be used standalone.
 This includes parsing rules, declarations, selectors, and even specific selectors like a class selector.
-Utilize the methods on the `Grammar` instance and the `Parsers` class.
+Utilize the methods on the [`Grammar`](https://opensource.salesforce.com/omakase/index.html?com/salesforce/omakase/parser/Grammar.html) instance and the [`Parsers`](https://opensource.salesforce.com/omakase/index.html?com/salesforce/omakase/util/Parsers.html) class.

-For a full example of a `FunctionRefiner` see `UrlPlugin`.
-For a full example of an `AtRuleRefiner` see `ConditionalsPlugin` and related classes.
+For a full example of a [`RawFunction`](https://opensource.salesforce.com/omakase/index.html?com/salesforce/omakase/ast/RawFunction.html) refiner see [`UrlPlugin`](src/main/java/com/salesforce/omakase/plugin/syntax/UrlPlugin.java).
+For a full example of an `AtRule` refiner see [`Conditionals`](src/main/java/com/salesforce/omakase/plugin/conditionals) plugin and related classes.
 For more detailed examples see the [test samples](src/test/java/com/salesforce/omakase/sample/custom/).

 Note that generally speaking, by simply utilizing an internal parser, all parsed units will be automatically broadcasted to the given broadcaster.
 This means that a custom function could simply parse a string for terms and operators using the term sequence parser and all encountered terms and operators will be automatically added to the declaration that the custom function is in, no further work required.
 To avoid this, just use your own broadcaster instance instead of passing through the one given to you.